top of page

 Join Us for Pyrohy Making!

-We’ll start each day at 10:00 AM, and we welcome anyone who can lend a hand—even if it’s just for a little while.
+We will not be getting together to make pyrohy until January 13, 14, and 15.
+We’ll start each day at 10:00 AM.
+Hope to see you then.
+We welcome anyone who can lend a hand—even if it’s just for a little while.
 Every bit of help makes a big difference!
-Everyone is welcome to come!

 NewFlyerPyrohyHolubtsi.jpg